Impermanence: Buddhism

-Impermanence, called anicca (Pāli) or anitya (Sanskrit), appears extensively in the Pali Canon as one of the essential doctrines of Buddhism., Quote: "All phenomenal existence [in Buddhism] is said to have three interlocking characteristics: impermanence, suffering and lack of soul or essence."
+Impermanence, called anicca (Pāli) or anitya (Sanskrit), appears extensively in the Pali Canon as one of the essential doctrines of Buddhism.
 The doctrine asserts that all of conditioned existence, without exception, is "transient, evanescent, inconstant".
 All temporal things, whether material or mental, are compounded objects in a continuous change of condition, subject to decline and destruction.
 All physical and mental events are not metaphysically real.
 They are not constant or permanent; they come into being and dissolve.

-Anicca is understood in Buddhism as the first of the three marks of existence (trilakshana), the other two being dukkha (suffering, pain, unsatisfactoriness) and anatta (non-self, non-soul, no essence).
-It appears in Pali texts as, "sabbe sankhara anicca, sabbe sankhara dukkha, sabbe dhamma anatta", which Szczurek translates as, "all conditioned things are impermanent, all conditioned things are painful, all dhammas are without Self".

-All physical and mental events, states Buddhism, come into being and dissolve.
-Human life embodies this flux in the aging process, the cycle of repeated birth and death (Samsara), nothing lasts, and everything decays.
-This is applicable to all beings and their environs, including beings who have reincarnated in deva (god) and naraka (hell) realms.